Surgery for vaginal cancer

 Pelvic exenteration is an extensive operation that includes vaginectomy and removing the pelvic lymph nodes, as well as of one or more of the following structures: the lower colon, rectum, bladder, uterus, and cervix.
 How much has to be removed depends on how far the cancer has spread.

 If the bladder is removed, a new way to store and get rid of urine is needed.
 Usually a short segment of intestine is used to function as a new bladder.
 This may be connected to the abdominal wall so that urine is drained periodically when the woman places a catheter into a small opening (called a urostomy).
 Or urine may drain continuously into a small plastic bag attached to the front of the abdomen over the opening.
-More information about urostomy can be found in our document Urostomy: A Guide.
+More information about urostomy can be found in Urostomy: A Guide.

 If the rectum and part of the colon are removed, a new way to eliminate solid waste is needed.
 This is done by attaching the remaining intestine to the abdominal wall so that stool can pass through a small opening (called a colostomy) into a small plastic bag worn on the front of the abdomen.
-(More information about colostomy can be found in our document Colostomy: A Guide.)
+(More information about colostomy can be found in Colostomy: A Guide.)
 Sometimes it’s possible to remove a piece of the colon and then reconnect it.
 In that case, no bags or external appliances are needed.

 Pelvic exenteration is rarely needed to treat vaginal cancer – radiation therapy is usually used first, and then less extensive surgery may be all that is needed to control cancer that comes back.
 Still, this procedure might be used for vaginal cancers that have come back after treatment with radiation therapy.
 It is also sometimes needed to treat vaginal cancers when radiation therapy cannot be used, for example, if a woman has been treated with radiation for cervical cancer in the past.
 That is because treating the same area with radiation more than once can cause severe complications.

-For more information on surgery, see our document A Guide to Cancer Surgery.
+For more information on surgery, see A Guide to Cancer Surgery.

 Last Medical Review: 06/17/2014